 Conclusions and Our Work

-Our IQ Testing Services
+Our WISC IQ Test Services

-We provide the WISC test as part of our core services as a stand-alone test as part of more comprehensive assessments.
+We provide the WISC IQ test as part of our core services as a stand-alone test as part of more comprehensive assessments.
 We also commonly use it in our specific services that assess for Attention Deficit Hyperactivity Disorder, provide career and vocational testing, and assess different types of intelligence.
 Sometimes, we choose specific WISC subtests to assess autism and sports performance.

 If you have questions about the WISC test, IQ testing in general, or how this type of evaluation could benefit your child, please get in touch with us anytime.